 attribute that corresponds to the end user that you are serving the feature to.

-Then use an if-else-if block as shown below and insert the code for the different treatments that you defined in the Split UI.
+Then use an if-else-if block as shown below and insert the code for the different treatments that you defined in the Split user interface.
 Remember the final else branch in your code to handle the client returning the control treatment.

 // The key here represents the ID of the user/account/etc you're trying to evaluate a treatment for